 Our school day may be very different to what you have been used to.
 Our day starts at 8.00am and finishes at 2.00pm.
-We have two break times during which the Tuck Shop is open for the whole school to buy food.
-The Tuck Shop serves a wide range of delicious hot and cold food and cold drinks.
+We have two break times during the day in which school meals and snacks are available to buy.
+The school meal provision serves a wide range of delicious hot and cold food and cold drinks.
+Student Comment: